solo-fsw/eprime_package_markers/README.md

 ### Using Multiple Marker Devices
 It is not possible to use the Marker package with multiple marker devices, only one marker device can be used with this package.
 A sample task on how multiple marker devices can be controlled without the Markers package, including explanation can be found in the [Samples folder]([url](https://github.com/solo-fsw/eprime_package_markers/tree/main/Samples)).

+## Limitations
+1. The Markers package cannot be used when multiple marker devices need to be controlled or when multiple marker devices are connected to the PC.

+2. The SendMarkerTaskEvent routine cannot be used when the strObject already has one or more Task Events (Task Events are set-up in the Task Events tab in the properties of the strObject).

 ## Timing Test
 Timing of the E-Prime markers package was tested by comparing the onset and offset of pulses sent with the markers package to the UsbParMarker, with the onset and offset of pulses sent to the LPT port.
 Both signals were recorded with BIOPAC AcqKnowledge (LPT with Digital input, UsbParMarker in Analog channel 1).